spsforks/SCons-scons-wiki/ReleaseHOWTO/SimplifiedReleaseProcedure.md

 ```

 - [ ] Update copyright dates in `doc/user/main.xml`
+- [ ] Check if there's anything specific to this version in `doc/man/scons.xml` that should be updated..
+For example, support for a particular Python version may be deprecated or dropped in this SCons release.
+In particular, look for the sequence **`requires Python`**.
+It's worth rerunning the `docs-validate.py` script if a chance was made here.
 - [ ] Commit the auto-generated doc changes to current branch ("Regenerated docs for X.Y.Z release.")
 - [ ] Update CHANGES.txt (should already be up to date)
 - [ ] Update RELEASE.txt: this gets its content *replaced* for each release.
 New functionality, deprecated functionality, changed functionality, and fixes.
 Get this from CHANGES.txt.
 Add new contributors to list at end.